YcleptJohn/placement-report/report.md

 different pods, gaining insight into what they each did and how they worked.
 This also offered a good opportunity to get to meet other members of the team, building up a repertoire of familiar faces.
-As part of this experience our manager had us present to himself and the other IPs at the end of each rotation.
-This gave us an opportunity to share in each other's learnings as well as practice our presentation skills.
+As part of this experience our manager has us present our findings to himself and the other IPs at the end of each rotation.
+This helped use to share in each other's learning as well as practice our presentation skills.

 ### New Products

 For my first rotation I spent a week with the new products pod.
-They focus on creating new ventures for the company outside of the traditional core products.
-This involves a full flow from conceptualisation, creation, market launch and maintenance during the initial growth.
-Some of their more successful products include rental car hire, resort transfers and FastTrack passes, even if those passes were sold at cost price for the first 6 weeks.
+As the name suggests, they focus on creating new ventures outside of the traditional core products.
+This involves all steps from conceptualisation, creation, market launch and maintenance.
+Some of their successful products include rental car hire, resort transfers and FastTrack passes, even if those passes were sold at cost price for the first 6 weeks.

 During my time with new products I managed to get my hands stuck in and helped work on some tickets whilst also being exposed to more of the sprint process.
-Just within my first two days they had their end of sprint demo to their stakeholders, followed the next day by the planning of their upcoming sprint.
-At first it felt strange to be attending their serious meetings, but they were very accommodating and didn't expect much from me, it was more to give me the experience and see what they were like.
+Just within my first two days they had an end of sprint demo to their stakeholders, followed the next day by the planning of the upcoming sprint.
+At first, it felt strange to be attending these meetings, but they were very accommodating and didn't expect much from me, it was more to give me the experience and see what they were like.
 I appreciate the exposure that I gained from this when I look back on it.

 ### API

-Having gotten to grips with the work I was given in the new products pod and beginning to understand the sprint process I was excited coming into my week with the API pod, especially seeing as it had the potential to be more technical than I'd seen so far.
+Having gotten to grips with the work I was given in the new products pod and beginning to understand the sprint process I was excited coming into my week with the API pod, especially seeing as it had the potential to be more technical than what I'd seen so far.

 During the week that I spent with the API pod they were fairly far into a large project called Thunderbird.
 This project aimed to merge together